 Step 2: Reboot the smartphone.

 Step 3: If you installed any Ad-blockers say, AdGuard or NetGuard, open its settings.

-Step 4: Under ‘Apps’ section (Apps Management – AdGuard, Manage system apps – NetGuard), add the Google Photos app to the list.
-If you couldn’t find Google Photos, make sure you tap on the system apps section.
+Step 4: Under the ‘Apps’ section (Apps Management – AdGuard, Manage system apps – NetGuard), add the Google Photos app to the list.
+If you can’t find Google Photos, make sure you tap on the system apps section.

 Step 5: Save the preferences.

 Note: The options may vary for different ad blockers.
 However, the logic is almost identical.
 Just find the whitelist menu and add the Google Photos app to the list.
 Done!

 2. On the top left, click on the ‘Menu’ icon.

 3. Click on the drop-down next to your email address and choose ‘Remove active account’.

 Once the account is removed, please re-add it to check if this issue is fixed.

 If you don’t use an ad-blocker and still get the Waiting for WiFi issue in Google Photos, you may need to check whether you’ve installed any data metering apps such as Google’s Datally.
 If nothing works for you, simply re-install the Google Photos app and reconnect to the WiFi network.
 This will most likely fix the ‘Google Photos Waiting for WiFi’ issue.